Skip to main content

 Understanding Spot AI Recommended Network Topologies

-Updated over a week ago
+Updated over a month ago

 The Spot AI appliance needs access to both the internet and your camera network in order to function.
 Below are a few examples of the most common network topologies.
 Note that each black line in the diagrams represents an ethernet connection.
 They are ranked based on their complexity from low to high.

-SPOT recommend AGAINST deploying the Spot IVRs with publicly accessible IPs.
+Spot recommends AGAINST deploying the Spot IVRs with publicly accessible IPs.

 Example 1: Flat Network